 While I loved the original wallpaper, it wasn’t salvageable and I wanted to do something fresh in the original main bedroom.
 This was our bedroom for a bit before we converted it into Harlee’s big girl room.
 Many of you remember I struggled with her request for a pink room but I made it work!
 I’m just glad she didn’t want Elsa and Anna plastered all over the room.

 Before Harlee’s big girl room, there was her nursery!
-Since we wanted to keep the baby’s sex a surprise, I decorated a “gender neutral” nursery.
+Since we wanted to keep the baby’s sex a surprise, I decorated a “neutral” nursery.
 Most out there are grey or pretty monochrome and dull.
 I wanted the opposite and opted for a bright and colorful nursery that would inspire happiness and creativity for our little one.
 As you can see from Harlee’s big girl room, our plan worked.
+Since then, Harlee’s Nursery is now Violet’s Nursery and I absolutely love the high design feel of her room!

 Modern Bohemian Patio